SkyHub07/Hotel-Management-System/README.md

 # Hotel-Management-System
-This is a Java GUI project using Java Swing and backend MySQL for Hotel Management System.
+This is a DBMS project using Java Swing and backend MySQL for Hotel Management System.

 ## Steps to install and Run the project
 - Clone or Download the Repository locally